ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 1. **Admit fallibility** and normalize struggle.
 2. Frame all work as **learning experiences**.
-3. **Model curiosity** by creating a necessity for voice.
-TODO clarify
+3. **Model curiosity** by creating a space where opinions are asked for and voices don't need to ask permission.

 First, remember that everyone struggles and everyone makes mistakes.
 If you, as a team lead, make this the norm, then that sends a message to team members that it's okay to make mistakes.
 Honestly, it's pretty straightforward: you want your team to feel safe when things go wrong, so make sure to act normal when you make a mistake.